October 29, 2020

 I remember that sticking with me as I signed the consent forms.
 Then I got one injection of Methotrexate to each butt cheek and about 90 seconds later the process was complete.
 I was 8w1d pregnant.

 1: Earlier in this section I used a footnote citation.
-This is the only time I will use one and I’m putting this note here so that it does not get lost at the end of this story.
+I’m putting this note here so that it does not get lost at the end of this story.
 I used the footnote citation when I put quotations around something I remember another person saying to me.
-Please view this as a mechanism for story narrative and not a direct quote.
+I’ll use quotes throughout this story and it is important that you view this as a mechanism for story narrative and not a direct quote.
 It is how I remember it.
 I believe it is accurate but it is possible the other person remembers it differently.
 Consulting a stenographer isn’t possible so I decided to proceed as if my memory were true.
 It is also for this reason that I do not refer to any other person in this story by their name.
 This is mainly for their security and privacy.
 If they decide to tell their own version of this story — I will link to it below.
 They are also welcome to comment in the comments section.
 I hope this makes sense and thanks for reading this footnote!

 In 1973, the Supreme Court decided that the “right to privacy” protects a woman’s right to control her own reproductive decisions.
 Unfortunately, the legislation did not protect this right for the entire duration of a pregnancy.
 Regulations were put in place to restrict this right as a pregnancy progresses.
 For instance, pregnancies less than 13 weeks generally had no restrictions, 14-26 weeks had moderate restrictions requiring a medical reason for an exception and at 26 weeks or later, abortions were prohibited except if the mother’s life was in danger.